nvtkaszpir/prusa-connect-camera-script/docs/config.for.camera.rtsp.md

 - CSI
 - endoscope on /dev/video

-and I'm running `mediamtx` server to conver those to RTSP streams.
+and I'm running `mediamtx` server to convert those to RTSP streams.
 More about mediamtx is [here](./stream.mediamtx.md).

 So I can have two configs: